keinpop/mai_labs.1sem/readme.md

-# Git and GitHub course
+# Labs on university MAI

-Crash course for Git
+U can read and study them